 Jaimie Bloch is a Clinical Psychologist, Behavioural Expert, Researcher and Program Developer.

 She is passionate about working with youth and adults in understanding, developing and managing the human experience.
 Jaimie has been working with youth and adults within a range of contexts since 2007.
-Jaimie is an expert behavioural consultant for children and adolescents, and has a special interest in the treatment, creation and management of interventions both in individual, group, school and online forums for children, adolescents, adults and families.
+She is an expert behavioural consultant for children and adolescents and has a special interest in the treatment, creation and management of interventions both in individual, group, school and online forums for children, adolescents, adults and families.

 Jaimie has spent years studying and perfecting her craft with a Bachelor of Psychological Science, a Bachelor of Psychological Science (Honours), a Graduate Diploma of Professional Psychology and a Master’s of Psychology (Clinical).

 Jaimie’s philosophy is that knowledge is power.
 She believes that the knowledge we can learn and gather about ourselves, our brains and others can empower us to lead fulfilling and meaningful lives.
-She believes minds move better together, and that with the support of a guiding light, whether that be through a mentor, coach, or information, we can feel more connected and enlightened and ultimately empowered in our own life journeys.
+She believes minds move better together, and that with the support of a guiding light, whether that be through a mentor, coach or information, we can feel more connected and enlightened, and ultimately empowered in our own life journeys.

 Jaimie is a leading psychologist in Sydney and is creative, energetic and grounding in her approach with children, youth and families, making a special effort to instil a sense of self-efficacy and hopeful curiosity towards life’s journey in each person she encounters.